G-Mapper: Learning a Cover in the Mapper Construction: Background

 \begin{example}[AD Statistic and GMM] \normalfont Let $X$ be a one-dimensional dataset whose histogram is shown in \figref{AD_GMM}.
-The AD statistic of the data set $X$ is $53.85$.
-If we apply the GMM with two components on this dataset $X$, we get means $m_1=0.21$, $m_2=0.68$ and variances $\sigma_1=0.10$, $\sigma_2=0.16$.
+The AD statistic of the dataset $X$ is $53.85$.
+If we apply a GMM with two components on this dataset $X$, we get means $m_1=0.21$, $m_2=0.68$ and variances $\sigma_1=0.10$, $\sigma_2=0.16$.
 We divide the dataset into two sets based on if a point has a value less than $0.41$ or not.
 The AD statistics of the left and right sides are $1.66$ and $3.40$, respectively.
-These values are much smaller than the AD statistic of the entire dataset $X$. \end{example}
+These values are much smaller than the AD statistic of the entire dataset $X$. \end{example} -10pt